SINCE LAUNCHING IN 2019:

 The victories continued as LF's efforts set off a wave of change.
-In June of 2020, The Northalsted Business Alliance confirmed that it would also stop contracting with Walsh Security, meaning that they would no longer be staffing Boystown parades or festivals.
-Executive Director Jamie Frazier acknowledged the victory but also challenged Boystown: “This is a great moment that we need to turn into a movement.
-What are the institutional commitments that Boystown is willing to make around continued and constant investment in Black , queer communities?”
+In June of 2020, the Northalsted Business Alliance agreed to stop contracting with Walsh Security during Boystown parades or festivals.
+We realized that we needed to turn this moment into a movement.
+We needed to build a coalition to demand continued and constant institutional investment in Black , LGBTQ+ communities in Boystown and beyond!

 Pictured above (left to right): Dr. Vertie Powers, Tim Wolfe, Executive Director Jamie Frazier, Cleo Pockalipps, Council President Karlyn Meyer, Edward Davis